Rach-design1/Photography-for-beginners/README.md

 This page also has the logo and Navigation at the top.
 It has the main aim of teaching a beginner Photographer how to take their first Photo.

-There is a brief taking a photo section and some general guidelines of things to consider before taking the photo.
+There is a brief taking a photo section.

 Next there is a photo of a woman taking a photo, this aids the visuality of the website and breaks up the text a bit, without being too distracting.

-Then there is a Take a Photo - Step by Step Guide.
-This is made up of an ordered list, as the steps require being followed in order.

 The section on the Exposure triangle gives a basic explaination on what it is and how it helps.

 The diagram image is mine I made based on the standard Exposure Triangles.

-The Practice, Practice, Practice section is just a fun little section reminding the viewer that practice and having fun is the key to Photography, also joining a local Camera Club is fantastic too.
+Then there is a Take a Photo - Step by Step Guide.
+This is made up in boxes that are easy to read and similar to index page to give a consistent flow to the user.

 The same Footer section is on this page with the social media links.